mgmonk/100-days-of-code/log.md

 ### Day 37 - June 18, 2019

 **Today's Progress**: Learned a bit about how to make API requests with the Request package in Node.
 Also, played around with Postman to learn how to make queries to APIs.

+### Day 38 - June 19, 2019

+**Today's Progress**: Today I made a simple web app that allows a user to search the OMDb for their favorite movies.

+**Thoughts**: I like using APIs!
+I'm looking forward to playing around with APIs in the future and already have a few ideas for some simple apps I can make to continue learning.